Preventative Care & ER Diversion

 Emergency Room Diversion

-Through our robust emergency room diversion processes, MTM can help you reduce inappropriate expenditures by identifying and educating members who unnecessarily or frequently utilize emergency room and urgent care services.
+Through our robust ER diversion processes, MTM can help you reduce inappropriate expenditures by identifying and educating members who unnecessarily or frequently utilize emergency room and urgent care services.
 This begins by analyzing your membership to identify frequent fliers, or members who over utilize emergency care.

 After frequent fliers are identified, they are assigned to a Care Coordinator for intervention and support.
 Our dedicated Care Coordinators: